Kick Back (song): Background and release

 King Gnu and Millennium Parade member Daiki Tsuneta participated in the production and arrangement with Yonezu.
 "Kick Back" also samples Morning Musume's 2002 song "Sōda!
 We're Alive".

 On September 19, 2022, the preview for Chainsaw Man was released, with "Kick Back" being used.
 In addition, it was also performed live for the first time at the Tokyo Metropolitan Gymnasium performance on the first day of "2022 Tour / Henshin", which was held on September 23.
-In addition, the arranger Daiki Tsuneta appeared at the tour final at Saitama Super Arena on October 27, performing this song and "Ai Lily".
+In addition, the arranger Daiki Tsuneta appeared at the tour final at Saitama Super Arena on October 27.

 The CD single was released in three formats: a chainsaw board, a video board, and a regular board, and it also came with a "Kenshi Yonezu 2023 Tour / Fantasy" advance lottery application serial number and a corporate privilege sticker.

-Composition
+In the United States, the single was released by Milan Records.

-"Kick Back" is composed in Bb minor in the intro and first half of each verse but it alters to D minor and G minor.
-Ab minor for the pre-chorus before changing to C# minor during the chorus.
-After the chorus, it changes back to Bb minor and D minor until it changes to Ab major for the bridge.
-It then switches to C# minor at the end of the bridge and for the second chorus.
-The song ends in Bb minor.
-It is set in a common time of 102 BPM and runs for 3 minutes and 13 seconds.
+"Kick Back" became the first song with Japanese lyrics to be certified both gold and platinum by the Recording Industry Association of America (RIAA).
+The song achieved gold certification in 2023 and platinum certification in 2025.